Evan Longoria Player Props: Diamondbacks vs. Mets

 Evan Longoria At The Plate

-- In 37.2% of his games this season, Longoria has tallied at least one RBI.
-In four of those games (9.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Longoria has had an RBI in 16 games this year (36.4%), including four multi-RBI outings (9.1%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 20 games this season (46.5%), including multiple runs in three games.
+- He has scored in 20 games this year (45.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.